Launching, updating, or redesigning a non-profit’s annual appeal campaign can be stressful for even the most experienced fundraising professional.

 3. Define a Realistic Budget

-You know the adage: You need to spend money to make money.
+You know the adage: you need to spend money to make money.
 The funds you budget for your annual appeal are an investment in the future of your non-profit.
-Consider the cost of a graphic designer for your annual appeal, the printing or digital production that is necessary to get the news of your appeal out to donors, as well as the delivery (electronic or snail mail).
+Carefully consider the cost of a graphic designer for your annual appeal, the printing or digital production that is necessary to get the news of your appeal out to donors, and the cost of delivery (electronic or snail mail postage).

-Postage for typical #10 business envelopes weighing two ounces or less is approximately $0.175 each.
-It can be among the most expensive line items on a budget when creating an annual appeal campaign and is often overlooked.
-But in order to qualify for this reduced postage rate, certain requirements must be met (call us for more details about how to save money on postage costs).
+Postage can be among the most expensive line items on a budget when creating an annual appeal campaign and is often overlooked.
+Typical #10 business envelopes using a first-class stamp can cost more than $0.67 each to mail.
+If you use a non-profit indicia, the cost is drastically reduced to approximately $0.175 each!
+But in order to qualify for this reduced postage rate, certain requirements must be met (reach out to us for more details about how to save money on postage costs).

 Not for profit annual appeal design

-Depending on your available budget and resources, you may not be able to afford sending correspondence to every person on your list.
+Depending on your available budget and resources, you may be unable to afford to send correspondence to every person on your list.
 That’s okay.
-Many times it is best to spend the time and effort on those constituents who are more likely to give.
+It is often best to spend the time and effort on those constituents who are more likely to give.

-Alternatively, you may prepare a more expensive or detailed annual appeal campaign for those donors who have given regularly in the recent past.
-Consider these folks to be qualified to receive an extra insert or offer sheet.
-We recommend focusing unique efforts on the unique groups of donors or prospects you identify.
+Segmenting your donors and targeting them accordingly can be very successful.
+You may invest in a more expensive or detailed annual appeal campaign for those donors who have most recently given, considering them qualified to receive an extra insert or offer sheet.
+You can then create a modified outreach to donors who have not given recently, trying to re-engage them.
+We recommend focusing unique efforts on the segmented groups of donors or prospects you identify.

 Here are a number of ways to organize audiences into more targeted donor pools, rather than using the shotgun approach of contacting every name on your list with the same fundraising appeal materials: